%20(1).png)

 If sensory processing challenges are present, the therapist may conduct an assessment to understand how you process and respond to sensory information from your environment.

-You may be asked to perform specific tasks related to daily life, such as managing personal care, writing, cooking, or performing job-related tasks, to assess your abilities and identify areas of support.
+You may be asked to perform specific tasks related to daily life, such as managing personal care, writing, cooking, or performing jobThe therapist may evaluate your endurance for physical or mental tasks to identify any fatigue or limitations that could affect your daily life.-related tasks, to assess your abilities and identify areas of support.

 The therapist may evaluate your endurance for physical or mental tasks to identify any fatigue or limitations that could affect your daily life.